Shane-obrien-64/Shane-obrien-64/README.md

-<h1 align="center"> Greetings!
+<h1> Greetings!
 I'm Shane O'Brien,</h1>
 <p>A passionate Full-Stack Web Developer based in Orlando, FL.
-My coding journey began in 2022, and I've been on an exciting quest to explore the vast realms of technology ever since.
+Transitioning from a background in digital marketing and sound engineering, I am now embarking on a technical journey that seamlessly blends my diverse experiences.

-I specialize in React and Node, with a keen interest in frontend development.
-Whether it's crafting elegant code, solving complex problems, or diving into the latest tech trends, I'm always up for the challenge.
+My coding exploration began in 2022, and ever since, I've been on a captivating quest to delve into the expansive realms of technology.
+Specializing in React and Node, my focus lies in frontend development, where I strive to craft elegant code and solve complex problems.

-Currently, I'm learning Python and SQL, and polishing my Portfolio.
+Currently, I am broadening my expertise by delving into Python and SQL while refining my portfolio.
+Beyond coding, you'll find me strumming the guitar or experimenting with new recipes in the kitchen.

-When not immersed in the world of coding, you can find me playing guitar or in the kitchen trying new recipes.
-I'm a firm believer in lifelong learning, so I'm constantly exploring new technologies and expanding my skill set.</p>
+As a firm believer in lifelong learning, I am consistently exploring new technologies to expand my skill set.
+I'm enthusiastic about the intersection of creativity and technology, and I'm always up for the challenge of incorporating diverse experiences into my coding endeavors.</p>

-- 📫 How to reach me **shane.g.obrien@gmail.com.**
+- 📫 connect with me **shane.g.obrien@gmail.com.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">